ubccpsc/classy/README.md

 3. Finally, any contributions must lint before they can be accepted.
 This can be run using `yarn run lint` in `classy/`.
 The global rules in `/tslint.json` should not be changed.

+To help with regular development, CircleCI testing [docs/cirleCI.md](can be setup) for a fork to ensure that coverage, test, and linting requirements are met each time code is pushed to your fork.

 ## Merging magic